xavier268/selescript/pages/reference.md

 **IMPORTANT** : addition is ++, concatenation is +.
 Please note the difference !

 **Comparison** operators are and(&), or(|), not(!), equals(==) and not equals(!=).
 They return null for false.
 The 'true' value varies, and is usually a meaningfull value, always not null, sometimes empty.
+The & and | are lazily evaluated.

 The **dereferencing** operator (@) fetches the text or attribute value of a dom web element.
 If provided a single stringval argument, it interprets the argument as the xpath (prefer relative xpath !)